 Jobstown Primary School had previously received a donation of laptops however they hadn’t received IT training, leaving the school with a collection of useful kit but not enough knowledge or confidence to use them in lessons.

-To help Jobstown teachers and pupils get the most form the hardware they have, Project Zulu worked with 2 students and their staff lead from the Department of Computer Science and Creative Technologies at the University of the West of England.
+To help Jobstown teachers and pupils get the most form the hardware they have, Project Zulu have worked with students and academics from the Department of Computer Science and Creative Technologies at the University of the West of England in August 2016 and 2017.
 Together they offered a range of support to enable Jobstown teachers and school leaders to take ownership of their IT provision and maximise access to computers for their pupils.

-In August 2016, the team of 3 from UWE had a very successful 2 weeks volunteering in Jobstown Primary resulting in a small computer to printer-copier network, which will benefit the school management and admin staff as well as the pupils.
-They also provided basic IT literacy training for teachers and worked closely with a small group of IT ‘Champions' among the staff.
-These Champions received additional training to build on their existing knowledge and enabling them to offer basic IT support to other teachers.
-The team worked with teacher education volunteers on the Township Teaching project to deliver IT lessons to Jobstown pupils.
+As well as supporting with IT infrastructure the teams also provide basic IT literacy training for teachers and worked closely with a small group of IT ‘Champions' among the staff.
+These Champions receive additional training to build on their existing knowledge, enabling them to offer basic IT support to other teachers.

 Technology holds the key to many life opportunities for young people the world over and Project Zulu are aiming to build on Jobstown’s IT development through future volunteering projects and work with our other Madadeni partner schools to identify their individual IT needs and provide similar, tailored support.